rail5/autobuild/build-farm/debian-stable-amd64/README.md

 After installation, you can run `make boot-run`, and the script will open a terminal window with a telnet connection to your new VM

-**If you see an error complaining that "kvm" is not a valid accelerator, or something similar**, this is because your host system is running on a different architecture than what these scripts were made for.
-You can remove the lines from the Makefile that say **"-accel kvm"**
+**If you see an error complaining that "kvm" is not a valid accelerator, or something similar**, this is because your host system is running on a different architecture (likely **ARM**).
+You can remove the lines from the Makefile that say **"-accel kvm"**, or try perhaps replacing them with **"-accel tcg"**